 Jacob Javits Center is New York City's largest convention complex and is located on Manhattan's far west side.
 Opened in 1986, the Jacob Javits Center was designed by I. M. Pei and partners and replaced the Coliseum on Columbus Circle.
-The center can accommodate up to six events and 85,000 visitors at the same time.
-The Jacob Javits Center welcomes over three million visitors annually for the various conventions and meetings that are held there.
+Inside the center is 760,000-square-feet of meeting space.
+It spans seven acres.

 Some of the more well-known events held at the Jacob Javits Center are: